djinilabs/timeclout/docs/testing/e2e-testing.md

 # E2E Tests

-This directory contains end-to-end tests for the TT3 application using Playwright.
+This directory contains end-to-end tests for the TimeClout application using Playwright.

 ## Overview